 Currently, the program exists only in Tblisi, the capital of the Republic of Georgia.
-It is is led by Managing Director, Diana Revutshy, and operated by voluneteers who empower the children to learn life skills, excel in school, and live more productive lives.
+It is is operated by volunteers who empower the children to learn life skills, excel in school, and live more productive lives.

 Georgia is a country of about 4.8 million people, all living in an east-west valley between the Greater Caucasus Mountains on the north and the Lesser Caucasus Mountains on the south.
 It is about the size of South Carolina, bounded by the Black Sea on the west.
 About 80% of the people are Georgian Orthodox Christians.